alpinejs/alpine/packages/docs/src/en/advanced/reactivity.md

 # Reactivity

-Alpine is "reactive" in the sense that when you change a peice of data, everything that depends on that data "reacts" automatically to that change.
+Alpine is "reactive" in the sense that when you change a piece of data, everything that depends on that data "reacts" automatically to that change.

 Every bit of reactivity that takes place in Alpine, happens because of two very important reactive functions in Alpine's core: `Alpine.reactive()`, and `Alpine.effect()`.